Weins Auto Group breaks new ground for Hyundai and Genesis in Aurora

 The first page of a new chapter for Hyundai of Aurora was written on Friday afternoon when ground was formally broken on a brand-new dealership of the Weins Automotive Group.

-On Friday afternoon, Aurora-Oak Ridges-Richmond Hill MPP Michael Parsa and Mayor Tom Mrakas joined representatives of Weins, Hyundai and Genesis for a ground-breaking ceremony to signal the start of construction on a new top-of-the-line facility that will showcase both brands on Wellington Street at Highway 404.
+On Friday afternoon, Aurora-Oak Ridges-Richmond Hill MPP Michael Parsa and Mayor Tom Mrakas joined representatives of Weins, Hyundai and Genesis for a ground-breaking ceremony to signal the start of construction on a new state-of-the-art facility that will showcase both brands on Wellington Street at Highway 404.

 Aiming for a completion date in late 2026, it will be a successor to the venerable Hyundai of Aurora dealership, which, under various names and brands, has been a landmark at the southeast corner of Wellington and Mary Streets for decades.